The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

 Observe that in the right-hand side each factor contain at most $k-1$ Lorentzian boosts, we can thus perform an induction on $k$.
 This structure is called {\sl the hierarchy property} in \cite{PLF-YM-main} (see in detail Proposition~\ref{prop1-12-02-2020-interior}).
 Due to the hierarchy property, we only need

-because when one estimates the $L^2$ norm of $T^{\textbf{hier}}$ for $\FCenergy_{\coeffi}^{\H,p,k}(s,\phi)$, there only appears $\FCenergy_{\coeffi}^{\H,p,k-1}(s,\phi)$.
+since when we estimate the $L^2$ norm of $T^{\textbf{hier}}$ for $\FCenergy_{\coeffi}^{\H,p,k}(s,\phi)$, there appears $\FCenergy_{\coeffi}^{\H,p,k-1}(s,\phi)$ only.
 The bound on $h^{\star\H00}$ is checked by the assumptions on the reference \eqref {equa-31-12-20}.
 While the bounds on $h^{\H00}$ was established via the Kirchhoff's formula in \cite{PLF-YM-two,PLF-YM-main}.
 In the present case, there is one more contribution from the Euclidean-merging domain.
 Fortunately, if we check precisely the proof of \cite[Proposition 16.1]{PLF-YM-main}, the Euclidean-merging contribution is bounded in the same way, i.e., bounded by $(\epss+C_1\eps)r^{-1+(k+1)\theta}$.
-Combined with other contributions form the initial data and source terms in the hyperboloidal domain (which is verified in \cite[Chapter 11]{PLF-YM-two}), we conclude by \eqref{eq6-16-dec-2023}.
+Combined with other contributions form the initial data and source terms in the hyperboloidal domain (which is checked in \cite[Chapter 11]{PLF-YM-two}), we conclude by \eqref{eq6-16-dec-2023}.